-Turkish desire for air and missile defense capabilities dates back to the First Gulf War, when Turkey faced Scud threats from Saddam Hussein's Iraq.
-Ever since, Turkey has made several attempts to reduce its vulnerability in air and missile defense through foreign acquisition, co-production, and fimade the matter more urgent in the eyes of Turkey's leadership.
+Turkish desire for air and missile defense capabilities dates back to the First Gulf War,

+But Russian aggression in Turkey's neighborhood as well as what Ankara saw as NATO's less than enthusiastic approach to Turkey's security needs have made the matter more urgent in the eyes of Turkey's leadership.
 Many quietly cite Iran as a threat as well.
 Turkish decision-makers think that NATO's missile defense architecture does not meet Turkey's heightened security needs and the alliance does not fully understand the urgency of threats Turkey is facing.